tesseract-ocr/tessdoc/Home.md

 The traineddata is currently not shipped with the snap package and must be placed manually to `~/snap/tesseract/current`.

-### Tesseract Development Version with LSTM engine and related traineddata.
+### Tesseract Development Version with LSTM engine and related traineddata

 _**5.00 Alpha**_